On the Terwilliger algebras of quasi-thin Schurian association schemes: Introduction

-{This paper is organized as follows.
+This paper is organized as follows.
 In Section~\ref{sect:background}, we recall some results from permutation group theory and the general theory of Schurian association schemes.
-In Section~\ref{sect:thin}, we show that thin association schemes are always triply transitive.
-Then, we introduce a combinatorial structure of quasi-thin association schemes called diamond pairs in Section~\ref{sect:diamond}.
-Using these diamond pairs, we characterize certain algebraic and combinatorial properties of the Terwilliger algebras of quasi-thin Schurian association schemes respectively in Section~\ref{sect:centralizer-algebras} and Section~\ref{sect:triple-regularity-quasi-thin}.
-Using these properties, we obtain a characterization of triply-transitive quasi-thin association schemes in Section~\ref{sect:quasi-thin}, and we give a new infinite family of examples in Section~\ref{sect:quasi-thin-regular}. }
+In Section~\ref{sect:diamond}, we give an in-depth analysis of $T_0,T,$ and $\tilde{T}$ whenever the association scheme admits diamond pairs.
+We prove Theorem~\ref{thm:main1} in Section~\ref{sect:main-result}, and give two examples of how to apply Theorem~\ref{thm:main1} in Section~\ref{sect:examples}.
+The proof of Theorem~\ref{thm:main} is given in Section~\ref{sect:thm1.2}.